23rd Street station (PATH): History

+The station's platforms were lengthened in 1987.

 Station layout

-This PATH station has side platforms, but passengers must descend one level, walk through an underpass, and go up another stairwell, leading to the New York City Subway mezzanine.
-The PATH fare control is located in the underpass, which is underneath the tracks of the IND Sixth Avenue Line.
+This PATH station has two side platforms, but passengers must descend one level, walk through an underpass, and go up another stairwell, leading to the New York City Subway mezzanine.
+The PATH fare control is located in the underpass, which is located between the local and express tracks of the IND Sixth Avenue Line.